unChaz/sci-fi-5e/srd/monsters/monsters.md

 |---------|---------|---------|---------|---------|---------|
 | 6 (−2) | 17 (+3) | 13 (+1) | 11 (+0) | 12 (+1) | 14 (+2) |

-**_Magic Resistance_**.
-The devil has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The devil has advantage on saving throws against tek skills and other tek effects.

 **Actions**